cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 ## How to find the device's IP address
 If you have a new device, or a device that has been factory reset, you can find the IP address in the upper left corner of the Welcome screen.

-If your device is not yet onboarded to Microsoft Teams Rooms (MTR):
+If your device is not yet onboarded to Microsoft Teams Rooms:
 1. Swipe from the right or tap the controls icon in the upper, right corner to open the control panel.
 Then tap _Device settings_.
 2. Tap _About this room device_ to find the IP address.

-If your device is onboarded to MTR:
+If your device is onboarded to Microsoft Teams Rooms:
 1. Tap _More_ on the device's home screen.
 2. Tap _Settings_, followed by _Device settings_.
 3. Tap _About this room device_ to find the IP address.